-Appointment to Vacancies - Subject to state and local law: the Highway Superintendent will have the authority to appoint individuals to fill vacancies in the Highway Department; the Town Clerk will have the authority to appoint individuals to fill vacancies in the Town Clerk's office; and, the Town Supervisor will have the authority to appoint individuals to vacancies, other than those in the Highway Department and the Town Clerk's office.
-Appointments by the Town Supervisor will be subject to confirmation by the Town Board.
+Appointment to Vacancies - Subject to state and local law: the Highway Superintendent will have the authority to appoint individuals to fill vacancies in the Highway Department; the Town Clerk will have the authority to appoint individuals to fill vacancies in the Town Clerk's office; the Town Supervisor will have the authority to appoint individuals to fill vacancies identified through State Law; and, the Town Manager will have the authority to appoint individuals to vacancies, other than those in the Highway Department and the Town Clerk's office.
+Appointments by the Town Manager will be subject to confirmation by the Town Board.